Welcome from the Faculty

 The faculty members at CCCEPA are renowned in their fields of expertise.
 They seek to develop and nurture talented, accomplished and intellectually engaged young artists for successful careers or avocations in the performing arts through an accelerated curriculum in dance, drama, vocal music and technical theatre.

 In the CCCEPA program, you will discover a community linked by a great passion for the arts and a reputation for excellence.
-I encourage you to visit our state-of-the-art campus and attend a performance.
-Whether you are a prospective student, alumnus, friend, patron, or fellow educator, I invite you to explore and learn more about CCCEPA at Pebblebrook High School.
+We encourage you to visit our state-of-the-art campus and attend a performance.
+Whether you are a prospective student, alumnus, friend, patron, or fellow educator, we invite you to explore and learn more about CCCEPA at Pebblebrook High School.
 Reach for your dreams!

 The Cobb County Center for Excellence in the Performing Arts at Pebblebrook High School seeks to develop and nurture talented, accomplished and intellectually engaged young artists for successful careers or avocations in the performing arts through an accelerated curriculum in dance, drama, vocal music and technical theatre, while maintaining high academic achievement.